SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-04-windows-digital-forensics-investigation-lab.md

 C:\Windows\AppCompat\Programs\Amcache.hve

 **Purpose**

-Amcache records metadata about applications that have been executed or existed on the system.
+Amcache records metadata about applications that have been executed or exist on the system.

 **Evidence Extracted**
 - Executed program paths
 - File metadata
 - Application installation traces